Chart Color Schemes

 Housing

-Taperoo displays a diverse mix of dwelling types, with above-average rates of outright home ownership
+Taperoo displays a diverse mix of dwelling types

-In Taperoo, as per the latest Census evaluation, 58.0% of dwellings were houses while 42.0% comprised semi-detached homes, apartments, and other types.
-In contrast, Adelaide metro had no houses or other dwellings recorded at that time.
-Home ownership in Taperoo stood at 24.1%, with mortgaged properties accounting for 32.5% and rented dwellings making up 43.4%.
-The median monthly mortgage repayment was $1,359, aligning with Adelaide metro's average.
-The median weekly rent was $250, compared to no recorded figures for Adelaide metro at that time.
-Nationally, Taperoo's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Taperoo, as per the latest Census evaluation, 58.0% of dwellings were houses while 42.0% consisted of other types such as semi-detached, apartments, and 'other' dwellings.
+Home ownership stood at 24.1%, with mortgaged dwellings at 32.5% and rented ones at 43.4%.
+The median monthly mortgage repayment was $1,359, and the median weekly rent was $250.
+Nationally, Taperoo's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing